WangLukang/MSCD/README.md

 # MSFF-CDNet: A Multi-Scale Feature Fusion Change Detection Network for Bi-temporal High-Resolution Remote Sensing Image

-You can access the paper at (link to be updated).
+You can access the paper at (https://ieeexplore.ieee.org/document/10220085/).

 ## Requirements
 To effectively utilize our MSFF-CDNet model, ensure that your environment meets the following requirements: